oracle-devrel/devo.tutorials/7-steps-to-oci/getting-started-with-oci-step-3-database-infrastructure.md

 description: How to deploy database infrastructure on top of the OCLOUD framework
 toc: true
 author: kubemen
+draft: true
 ---
 {% img aligncenter assets/landing-zone.png 400 400 "OCLOUD landing zone" %}

 # Autonomous Database - Shared

 Oracle Cloud Infrastructure's Autonomous Database is a fully managed, preconfigured database environment with four workload types available, which are: Autonomous Transaction Processing, Autonomous Data Warehouse, Oracle APEX Application Development, and Autonomous JSON Database.
 You do not need to configure or manage any hardware or install any software.
 After provisioning, you can scale the number of CPU cores or the storage capacity of the database at any time without impacting availability or performance.
 Autonomous Database handles creating the database, and the following maintenance tasks:

 - Backing up the database
 - Patching the database